 Many companies make tablets; several produce and solicit applications but few have thought as holistically as Apple.
 They are sensitive to users’ preferences and have created a system that integrates devices, applications, authoring tools, repositories, and consultation.
 We at CSUN can benefit from progressive, coherent thinking as we re-think course design and delivery.

-myCSUNtablet is now in its third year and the initial results regarding its impact on teaching and learning are promising.
+myCSUNtablet is now in its fifth year and the initial results regarding its impact on teaching and learning are promising.
 Read more about the initiative by downloading an iBook that documents the rollout of the program and reviews the results.